-As the holiday season is upon us, we find ourselves reflecting on the past year and those who have helped to shape this blog: YOU.
+As the holiday season is upon us, I find myself reflecting on the past year and those who have helped to shape this blog: YOU.
 It’s been quite a year for us all!

-We hope that 2017 has been just as memorable for you, your colleagues and your loved ones.
-We look forward to working with you in the years to come.
+I hope that 2019 has been just as memorable for you, your colleagues and your loved ones.
+I look forward to working with you in the years to come.